(Depression with Atypical Features)

 - Feeling rejected

-- Learning stress management techniques
+- Learning skills to reduce stress

 - Not abusing alcohol or drugs